cewoodaus/personal-website/content/event/composite-quantum-systems-as-quantum-clocks-and-thermometers/index.md

 ---
-title: Composite quantum systems as quantum clocks and thermometers
 abstract: >-
   Composite particles (like atoms and molecules) are unique tools for testing joint quantum and general relativistic effects.
 These particles are often